 Author: Danielle Paige

-There’s a new Wicked Witch in Oz—and her name is Dorothy.
-This digital original novella is the second installment in the prequel arc to the edgy and exciting New York Times bestseller Dorothy Must Die.
+The Wizard left Oz in a hot air balloon—or did he?
+This digital original novella is the third installment in the prequel arc to the edgy and exciting New York Times bestseller Dorothy Must Die.

-Dorothy Gale is back . . . and she’s not the sweet little heroine of Oz anymore.
-She’s power-hungry and vicious, and she leaves a trail of destruction beneath her spike-heeled, magical shoes.
-But behind the scenes, there’s someone else pulling the strings.
-Someone who doesn’t want fame or glory—just control.
+Dorothy Gale is back . . . and she's not the sweet little heroine of Oz anymore.
+She's power-hungry and vicious, and she leaves a trail of destruction beneath her spike-heeled, magical shoes.
+But she wasn't always in charge.
+There used to be a different ruler of Oz.
+Someone who also came from the Other Place, and who stole power for himself.
+They called him the Wizard.

-The Witch Must Burn, by debut author Danielle Paige, is a dark and compelling reimagining of a beloved classic and is perfect for fans of Cinder by Marissa Meyer, Beastly by Alex Flinn, and Wicked by Gregory Maguire.
+The Wizard Returns by Danielle Paige is a dark and compelling reimagining of a beloved classic and is perfect for fans of Cinder by Marissa Meyer, Beastly by Alex Flinn, and Wicked by Gregory Maguire.